 HEALTH & EDUCATION RELIEF ROUND-UP 2016:

-THOUSANDS SERVED AS VOLUNTEER MISSIONS EXPAND PROGRAM PORTFOLIO
+THOUSANDS SERVED as VOLUNTEER MISSIONS EXPAND PROGRAM PORTFOLIO

 by Collie Oudkerk, M.D.*

-In missions to Guyana during the months of March and August 2016, volunteer teams from the Health and Educational Relief Organization (HERO) surpassed all previous relief records by directly administering quality healthcare to more than 2,000 medical patients and successfully completing more than 50 surgeries in villages and municipalities across the country.
-Our Literacy and Educational Support Summer Program also doubled its footprint: in addition to our previously established tutoring service for elementary students in the communities of Sophia and Den Amstel, the program was expanded in 2016 to serve children at Mocha Village on the East Bank Demerara and Lusignan on the East Coast Demerara as well.
+In missions to Guyana during the months of March and August 2016, volunteer teams from the Health and Educational Relief (HERO) surpassed all previous relief records by directly administering quality healthcare to more than 2,000 medical patients and successfully completing more than 50 surgeries in villages and municipalities across the country. our Literacy and Educational Support Summer Program also doubled its footprint: in addition to our previously established tutoring service for elementary students in the communities of Sophia and Den Amstel, the program was expanded in 2016 to serve children at Mocha Village on the East Bank Demerara and Lusignan on the East Coast Demerara as well.
 Originally designed as a summer-long tutoring program to help struggling students achieve grade-level proficiency, the 2016 expansion enables us now to conduct a year-long pilot project to support eligible students in preparing for standardized exams throughout the school year.

 Medical, Surgical Missions Break New Ground